anyc/snd-bcd2000/README.md

 Linux driver for the Behringer BCD2000 DJ controller (1397:00bd) [Official Behringer Website](http://www.behringer.com/EN/Products/BCD2000.aspx)

-*Please note*: currently, only the MIDI part of the controller is working.
-Audio support is work-in-progress.
+*Please note*: Audio support is experimental and only available in the audio branch.
+Please use it with caution.

 Dependencies: